Harry25791/spend-guard/README.md

 ---

-# Spend Guard
+# SpendGuard

 Track and manage your LLM/API usage costs across projects — lightweight, fast, and developer‑friendly.

 ## About

-Spend Guard is a small shovel project designed for AI developers who want to avoid surprise bills.
+SpendGuard is a small shovel project designed for AI developers who want to avoid surprise bills.
 It provides a simple dashboard to:

 * Add projects and providers (OpenAI, Claude, etc.)
 * Paste in usage logs or connect API keys